 Prosecutors Expand Manafort Charges, Add New Russian Defendant In His Case

-Prosecutors unsealed new charges on Friday against Donald Trump's former campaign chairman, Paul Manafort, and also accused a new defendant in the case of conspiring with Manafort to obstruct justice.
+Prosecutors unsealed more charges on Friday against Donald Trump's former campaign chairman, Paul Manafort, and also accused a new defendant in the case of conspiring with Manafort to obstruct justice.

 Prosecutors allege that a Russian partner of Manafort's, Konstantin Kilimnik, tried to persuade witnesses to lie to the jury when Manafort's case comes to trial in Washington, D.C. this autumn.

-So in addition to the alleged conspiracy, money laundering, finance and other charges that Manafort faces, he now faces charges that he allegedly obstructed justice and conspired to obstruct justice.
+So in addition to the alleged conspiracy, money laundering, finance and other charges brought against Manafort, he now faces charges that he allegedly obstructed justice and conspired to obstruct justice.

 Kilimnik also faces those charges of obstruction and conspiracy to obstruct.